shimataro/value-schema/migration.md

 ### behavior of `{ifUndefined: undefined}`

 In v3, `{ifUndefined: undefined}` is equivalent to `{}`.
-Both versions cause error if input value is `undefined`.
+Both of them cause error if input value is `undefined`.

 In v4, the former accepts `undefined` (and keeps it as-is), the latter doesn't.